jan-moeller/pycard/README.md

 - `assets_path`: Automatically set to the path to the assets directory, as provided via the CLI.
 - `ordinal`: Automatically set to the zero-based number of the processed card, as counted from top to bottom in the card definitions file.
+- `num_cards`: Automatically set to the total number of cards.

 ### CLI